Developer Guide Help

 Subjects

-This page details how subject (usually a patient) information is stored in the corresponding collection.
-This is the final form of the input data, and is structured to facilitate the queries used in Cafe Variome.
+This page explains how subject (typically a patient) information is stored in the relevant collection.
+It represents the final form of the input data, organised to support the queries used in Cafe Variome.

 Subject Data Structure